cloudstateio/samples-java-shoppingcart/README.md

 ```
 ./gradlew build jib
 ```

+NOTE: This command builds and pushes the image directly to a container repository bypassing local Docker (if it is present).
+However, it is possible to build the image using [Docker](https://www.docker.com/) with `./gradlew build jibDockerBuild`.
+Please refer to [Jib plugin documentation](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin#build-to-docker-daemon) for further information.

+#### Deploying the service

 Deploy the image by changing into the deploy folder and editing `shopping-cart.yaml` to point to the docker image that you just pushed.
 ```